- Real Estate

 RLI members who successfully complete their first RLI-approved course automatically become candidates for the ALC designation.
 RLI members retain candidacy status and all coursework credit earned towards the ALC designation so long as they maintain membership in the Institute.

 In this introduction course to the specialty, students learn the basics of land brokerage, such as: the various types of land; the land brokerage process; the importance of the 1031 tax-deferred exchange and how to use it; how to determine market value; what property rights and restrictions are involved; subdivisions and assemblage.
 The environmental and regulatory issues that land brokers must know and be ready to deal with are also stressed. *This course is required to attain the ALC designation.

-This course counts towards the ALC designation, is an elective towards the ABR designation, and will count for 16 credits towards the MRE, Master of Real Estate designation program.
+This course counts toward the ALC designation, is an elective toward the ABR designation, and will count for 16 credits toward the Master of Real Estate (MRE) designation program.

 This is the only RLI course taught online.

 Knowledge Requirements: ALC candidates who wish to apply for the designation must successfully complete 120 credits of RLI-approved courses, including these three required courses: Land 101, Land Investment Analysis, and Tax Deferred 1031 Exchanges.
 The three required courses comprise 60 credits, or one-half of all required coursework.
 RLI Land University courses of at least two days' length count as 20 credits toward the ALC Knowledge Requirement.
 All other courses will be reviewed and granted credit based on their applicability to land specialists.